 Why Providing Great Customer Service is a No-Brainer

-When WeGotTickets started out back in 2002 we wanted to provide an inexpensive way for venues and promoters to sell advance tickets to small events; the maximum 10% booking fee and a huge emphasis on treating customers well were two of the key points of our first mission statement.
-Essentially; be nice, don't rip anyone...
+When WeGotTickets started out back in 2002 we wanted to provide an inexpensive way for venues and promoters to sell advance tickets to small events; our industry-beating booking fee and a huge emphasis on treating customers well were two of the key points of our first mission statement.
+Essentially; be nice, don't rip anyone off,...
 Continue Reading →

 Paperless Tickets Massively Reduce Your Event’s Carbon Footprint